bbauska/learn-javascript/README.md

 JavaScript Overview

 > JavaScript is a versatile programming language primarily used for
 > enhancing interactivity on web pages .
-It\'s a core technology in web
+It&apos;s a core technology in web
 > development, enabling dynamic content updates, user interactions, and
 > handling client - side functionalities .
 >